 Douglas was born into an army family and his father served throughout World War II and beyond.
-He was killed in Palestine by The Stern Gang in 1947.
-His death is the inspiration for his most recent play The Wall, in which a middle aged man visits a military cemetery in Ramleh, Israel and meets a young British soldier who turns out to be his father.
+He was killed in Palestine in 1947.
+His death was the inspiration for one of several stage-plays, The Wall, in which a middle aged man visits a military cemetery in Ramleh, Israel and meets a young British soldier who turns out to be his father.

 Educated at Haberdashers' Aske's, Douglas then attended East 15 Acting School where his first plays were performed.
 Whilst there he met his wife Lesley and they now live in Buckinghamshire countryside with their two German Shepherd dogs.
 Their four grown up children have left home.
 Allegedly.